 If you do find yourself needing to purchase store-bought cleaners, look for products that do not contain additives such as fragrances.

 Keep in mind that surfaces where bacteria can grow need to be both cleaned and disinfected.
 For example, kitchen counters and sinks should be washed with a mild detergent mixed with hot water.
-After rinsing with clean water, these surfaces should be disinfected using a DfE registered disinfectant or a mild bleach-based solution (1 cap of household bleach to a gallon of hot water).
+After rinsing with clean water, these surfaces should be disinfected using a Safer Choice labeled disinfectant or a mild bleach-based solution (1 cap of household bleach to a gallon of hot water).
 For specialty countertop surfaces, be sure to use the manufacturer’s recommended cleaning and disinfecting agents.

 For more tips on house cleaning and avoiding germs, check out NSF’s home cleaning tips.

-For more information about the EPA Design for the Environment program, visit the EPA’s website.
+For more information about the EPA Safer Choice label, visit the EPA’s website.